Customer: Level Crossing Removal Project (LXRP)

 Location: Melbourne, Victoria

-Under the Western Program Alliance, McConnell Dowell is duplicating part of the Dandenong - Cranbourne rail line in Melbourne's outer east.
-This vital upgrade will allow for trains every ten minutes on the busy Cranbourne line.
+As the primary contractor and leader of the Western Program Alliance, McConnell Dowell duplicated part of the Dandenong - Cranbourne rail line in Melbourne's outer east.
+Now complete, this vital upgrade enables trains every ten minutes on the busy Cranbourne line.

-The project is split across two alliances with the Western Program Alliance's scope of work encompassing the duplication of approximately 5.5 km of track on the northern section of the line; the duplication of two existing rail bridges (at Abbotts Raod and Eumemmerring Creek); and the removal of two level crossing in Dandenong, one at Greens Road (under construction) and the other at Webster Street (future project).
+The project was split across two alliances with the Western Program Alliance's scope of work encompassing the duplication of approximately 5.5 km of track on the northern section of the line; the duplication of two existing rail bridges (at Abbotts Road and Eumemmerring Creek); and the removal of a level crossing at Greens Road in Dandenong.